 • Intensity-Modulated Radiotherapy

-Patients undergo standard of care GnRH agonist androgen suppression therapy for 24 months in the absence of disease progression or unacceptable toxicity.
-Beginning 8-28 weeks after starting GnRH agonist, patients undergo IMRT 5 days per week for about 6-9 weeks depending on type of radiation therapy given in the absence of disease progression or unacceptable toxicity.
+Patients undergo standard of care GnRH agonist androgen suppression therapy for 24 months and concurrent niraparib PO QD* for the first 12 months.
+Beginning 8 weeks after starting niraparib, patients undergo standard of care IMRT 5 days per week for about 6-9 weeks depending on type of radiation therapy.
+Treatment is given in the absence of disease progression or unacceptable toxicity.

 Receive standard of care GnRH agonist androgen suppression therapy